VahidN/EPPlus.Core/README.md

 Notes:
 -----------------
-- To run this project on Linux, you will need to install `libgdiplus` too:
+To run this project on non-Windows-based operating systems, you will need to install `libgdiplus` too:
 - Ubuntu 16.04 and above:
 	- apt-get install libgdiplus
 	- cd /usr/lib